Top 5 Tourist Attractions in Dublin

 Ticket prices for students and seniors are 18.50 euros.
 Tickets for children between the ages of 13 and 17 years old are just 16.00 euros.
 The opening hours are Wednesday to Sunday from 2.00 pm to 9.00 pm, the Storehouse is closed Mondays and Tuesdays.

 The Guinness Storehouse has loads to see, the place is full of information about the black stuff, the history, and the brand.
-You will learn about the Guinness family, the adverting campaigns that Guinness had over the years.
+You will learn about the Guinness family and the adverting campaigns that Guinness had over the years.

 The jail will always be associated with names like Charles Stewart Parnell., Joesph Plunkett and Con Colbert.
 The great man James Connolly was executed at Kilmainham Gaol in May 1916.